TheBSGamer/rat-listener/README.md

-LOG_CHANNEL_MEMBERS_ON_MOVE=true # whether or not to log members of a call during a move event LOG_CHANNEL_MEMBERS_ON_LEAVE=true # whether or not to log members of a call during a leave event LOG_CHANNEL_MEMBERS_ON_JOIN=true # whether or not to log members of a call during a join event
+LOG_CHANNEL_MEMBERS_ON_MOVE=true # whether or not to log members of a call during a move event LOG_CHANNEL_MEMBERS_ON_LEAVE=true # whether or not to log members of a call during a leave event LOG_CHANNEL_MEMBERS_ON_JOIN=true # whether or not to log members of a call during a join event PLACEHOLDER_TIMESTAMP_MESSAGE=*Generating embed...* # string for placeholder message that is generated while the embed is created
 ```
 4. Start the bot
 ```